apache/flink/docs/dev/libs/cep.md

 ### Handling Timed Out Partial Patterns

-Whenever a pattern has a window length associated via the `within` key word, it is possible that partial event patterns will be discarded because they exceed the window length.
+Whenever a pattern has a window length associated via the `within` keyword, it is possible that partial event patterns will be discarded because they exceed the window length.
-In order to react to these timeout events the `select` and `flatSelect` API calls allow to specify a timeout handler.
+In order to react to these timeout events the `select` and `flatSelect` API calls allow a timeout handler to be specified.
 This timeout handler is called for each partial event pattern which has timed out.
-The timeout handler receives all so far matched events of the partial pattern and the timestamp when the timeout was detected.
+The timeout handler receives all the events that have been matched so far by the pattern, and the timestamp when the timeout was detected.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">